Stress Urinary Incontinence

 Pelvic Floor Strengthening

 Improving your pelvic floor strength will improve stress incontinence.
 A recent study randomized women with stress incontinence to surgery of physical therapy and found that about 58% of women were cured in the physical therapy group.
-We can help you learn how to do these exercises correctly.

 Some women prefer to do the exercise on their own.
 Sometimes an exercise plan focusing on the levator muscles is all that is needed.
 Sometimes physical therapy helps a patient to stay on track.